LTVA1/klystrack/README.md

 - ~~MIDI input support~~ lol it sort of was there from the very first fork release, but it was proven to work in 0.10.0-alpha2
 - `.mptm` import (OpenMPT file)
 - [`.fur`](https://github.com/tildearrow/furnace) import.
 I love how this tracker also uses 16-bit commands (and will probably steal some algorithms from it).
 Deflemask killer.
+- maybe some other formats import because it is fun to code the import thing
-- Custom envelope for instruments and thus more precise `.xm` (and maybe other formats) import.
-Maybe make Yamaha FM chips (YM2612 envelope, `TL-AR-D1R-TL1-D2R-RR` style) envelope as separate option.
+- ~~Custom envelope for instruments and thus more precise `.xm` (and maybe other formats) import.
+Maybe make Yamaha FM chips (YM2612 envelope, `TL-AR-D1R-TL1-D2R-RR` style) envelope as separate option.~~ done in 0.10.0-alpha3

 Below are links related to original klystrack.
 You will not find my releases there.
 Instead check releases of my fork.